Apt research and self-understanding could walk hand in hand.

-One has two good ways to determine how one's traits are - to get a profile of them.
+There are two good ways to determine how one's traits are - that is, to get a profile of them.
 One is to cross off on a scale.
 Another is to answer many questions, and then someone else or a computer tries to calculate or bring out a profile based on how you interpreted the questions, how you understood them at the moment, and how well the questions have a bearing on the five postulated traits.
-Statistics helps initial suppositions here.
+Statistics helps initial suppositions in such attempts.

-A test is good if its resulting scores fit - to which degree the measures give a valid, reliable picture of the person.
-That is where the problem is now.
-One depends on statistics to substantiate it, and "self-enforcing" defects are possible.
+A test is good if its resulting scores fit - is good to which degree the measures give a valid, reliable picture of the person.
+That is where a problem lies hidden somehow: One depends on statistics to substantiate it, and "self-enforcing" defects are possible.

-If you try a fine test about it, you will find out something.
-The scores may not be perfectly accurate in telling how you are, traitwise, but may be of some or even much use all the same.
+If one tries out a fine test one couldl find out something.
+The scores may not be perfectly accurate in telling how you are, traitwise, but may be of some use or even much use anyway.

 A free Big Five Personality Test is here: www.outofservice.com/bigfive

 The recently developed OCEAN's five factors (an acronym for the Big Five) have emerged and are today considered the most reliable personality factors - as statistically verified.
 They are statistically founded, and therefore good to verify by statistics - that is, by surface means and measures, where correlates are found.
 The traits have emerged "what this and that lexically understood term" have in common, and as verified by statistical means from there on..